 I grew up in Greensboro, NC, and my interest in finance began at a young age.
 For that, I can thank my family.
 My grandfather is a successful entrepreneur and investor, and my father helped people save for retirement.
 Growing up, I learned to be frugal, pay down debts quickly and invest for the future.
 As an adult, I now understand how important those lessons are, and I’m grateful for my heritage.
 I’ve seen firsthand how actions have consequences.
 This fueled my curiosity about financial planning and motivated me to learn why some people make wise financial decisions while others don’t.

 I attended the University of North Carolina Wilmington, where I earned a bachelor's degree in finance.
 Upon graduating, I joined Advisor2X, which trains and educates financial advisors.
-After completing my MBA at UNCW, I earned the C(k)P® designation, which focuses on 401(k) plans.
-Currently, I am studying to become a CERTIFIED FINANCIAL PLANNER™ professional and expect to take the exam in 2022.
+After completing my MBA at UNCW, I earned the CERTIFIED FINANCIAL PLANNER™ certification, which is the standard of excellence in financial planning, and the Certified 401(k) Professional Designation, which focuses on 401(k) plans.

 In 2018, I married Lindsay, my amazing wife, and we have two large “doodles” named Harper and Gunner.
-Lindsay works as a child therapist and is passionate about loving and serving people.
+We welcomed our son, Miller, into the world in September of 2021.
+Lindsay is also a part-time child therapist and is passionate about loving and serving people.
 We attend Port City Community Church and enjoy being outdoors and on the water.

 I grew up playing travel soccer and played on the UNC-Wilmington Club Soccer team.
 Recently, I was introduced to pickleball.
 Have you played yet?
 It is so much fun!
 Lindsay and I are members of the Cape Fear Pickleball Club and play every weekend.
 We love playing and introducing the sport to new people.
 Ready to learn?